-The dolphins are wild animals that come to the beach of their own free will (generally in the morning), where visitors can see them up close.
-Department of Parks and Wildlife (DPaW) staff hand out a limited number of fish to people standing in the shallows, which are then offered to the dolphins.
+Times for the dolphin experiences depend on if and when the dolphins visit the beach.
+While they are only offered fish during their first three visits between 7:45am and 12 noon, they often visit the beach outside these times.
+Parks and Wildlife Service staff hand out a limited number of fish to people standing in the shallows, which are then offered to the dolphins.
 This ensures that the dolphins continue to forage for a large proportion of their food.

-The dolphins belong to a much larger group of about 300 that live further out in the bay.
-For more than 20 years, researchers have been based at Monkey Mia for several months of the year and have documented some extraordinary dolphin behaviour.
-You can learn more about the dolphins at the Monkey Mia Visitor Centre.
+There are two main family groups that frequent the shallows, but over 3000 dolphins live in the bay.
+For more than 30 years, researchers have been based at Monkey Mia for several months of the year and have documented some extraordinary dolphin behaviour.
+Learn more about the dolphins, and other features of the surrounding Shark Bay Marine Park, at the Monkey Mia Visitor Centre.

-An easy three-kilometre, one hour walktrail meanders across the coastal dunes behind Monkey Mia to the red sand hills and a lookout over the bay, historic gravesite, bird hide, Aboriginal shelter cave and a quiet beach.
-Keen beachwalkers can also walk from Monkey Mia to Red Cliff Bay, in Francois Peron National Park.
+A choice of long and short walk trail loops take in coastal sandplain, red sand dune and a quiet beach.
+Keen beach walkers can also walk to Red Cliff Bay, in Francois Peron National Park.
 The glowing red cliff is visible to the north of Monkey Mia.

 For more information on the area, including itineraries and a virtual tour, go to